awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-anomaly-with-ex-prepare.md

 ## Step 1\.2: Write Sample Records to the Input Stream<a name="app-anomaly-write-sample-records-inputstream"></a>

-In this step, you run Python code to continuously generate sample records and write them to the data stream you created\.
+In this step, you run Python code to continuously generate sample records and write them to the data stream that you created\.

 1. Install Python and pip\.